 All four students then headed to the state competition where one student placed in the top ten — a new benchmark for the Hillsdale BPA team and feather in the cap for teacher Mindy Eggleston.

-Eggleston feels the Rubin Education All Access online curriculum played a significant role in her team’s historic competition performance.
+Eggleston feels the Emerge online program played a significant role in her team’s historic competition performance.
 During the 2018-2019 school year, the accounting and graphic design teacher used the curriculum to teach her students professional techniques for writing and speaking.

 Eggleston paid particular attention to the self-directed Rubin Education activities on job interviews and storytelling.
 She had the students practice how to ask smart questions of the employer and share compelling stories of personal success.